nhutlong128/TopicClassification/README.md

 0. Make sure the working directory has been set to main directory (cd TopicClassification)
 1. In CLI: python src/model/svc_train.py -c 0.4 -k rbf -d 3\
 -c: C, float, default = 1.0 Regularization parameter.
 The strength of the regularization is inversely proportional to C. Must be strictly positive.
 The penalty is a squared l2 penalty.\
--k: kernel{‘linear’, ‘poly’, ‘rbf’, ‘sigmoid’, ‘precomputed’}, default=’rbf’.
+-k: kernel{‘linear’, ‘poly’, ‘rbf’, ‘sigmoid’}, default=’rbf’.
 Specifies the kernel type to be used in the algorithm.
 It must be one of ‘linear’, ‘poly’, ‘rbf’, ‘sigmoid’ or a callable.\
 -d: degreeint, default=3 Degree of the polynomial kernel function (‘poly’).
 Ignored by all other kernels.
 2. If there is no argument passed, a default value will be applied.
 3. After the model has been trained.
 It will be save to model folder.